CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ## When to rebase
 Do it or do merges as you want
 # Resetting
-## undo
+## undo changes
-in this we will go back in commit history without discarding chan
+in this we will go back in commit history without discarding changes
+### Git reset
+is a command that can be used to undo the last commits